-Cause Tests will be subject to on-site screening which provides an immediate result for both drug and alcohol testing.
+With cause tests will be subject to on-site screening which provides an immediate result for both drug and alcohol testing.
 Negative on-site screenings for drug testing will not be subject to confirmatory analysis at the laboratory.
 Individuals will be notified verbally of the negative result by the on-site collector.
-The result will also be communicated to Human Resources and the line manager who originated the request for a for cause test.
+The result will also be communicated to Human Resources and the line manager who originated the request for testing